skooter500/GP-2016-2017/README.md

 Try experimenting with colours!

-When you are finished with these exercises, [log onto webcourses](http://dit.ie/webcourses) and complete the MCQ for this week
+[Log onto webcourses](http://dit.ie/webcourses) and do this weeks MCQ.